Zymo-Research/aladdin-shotgun/docs/usage.md

 ## Preprocessing Host Removal Options

 ### `--perform_shortread_hostremoval`
-Turns on the ability to remove short-reads from the that derived from a known organism, using Bowtie2 and samtools.
+Turns on the ability to remove short-reads derived from a known organism, using Bowtie2 and samtools.

 This subworkflow is useful to remove reads that may come from a host, or a known contamination like the human reference genome.
 Human DNA contamination of (microbial) reference genomes is well known, so removal of these prior profiling both reduces the risks of false positives, and in _some cases_ a faster runtime (as less reads need to be profiled).